BenyHdezM/Debian4Gamers/README.md

 # Debian4Gamers
-A Simple Script to custom Debian 12 GNOME for best experience for Gaming on Linux
+Enhance your Debian 12 GNOME experience for gaming on Linux with this straightforward script.

 ### Installation / update